Back to Blog Home

 • Debug IDs are not yet supported in all JavaScript SDKs.
 SDKs using our legacy bundler plugins are incompatible, such as Next.js and SvelteKit.
 React Native is also not yet supported.

-1. Verify Debug ID injection tool: Check that the tool you are using to upload artifacts to Sentry is capable of injecting Debug IDs.
+Verify the Debug ID injection tool: Check that the tool you are using to upload artifacts to Sentry is capable of injecting Debug IDs.
 Only sentry-cli >2.17.0 or the JavaScript Bundler Plugins >2.0.0 is capable of injecting Debug IDs.
 Other tools from our repo, such as our Github Actions release plug-in or our Netlify plug-in cannot inject Debug IDs.

 • If using the sentry-cli, double-check that the source maps wizard is properly adding the inject command as well as the upload command to your package.json.